-British Columbia Coroners Service, Child Death Review Unit, reported these findings in 2009:

-- The majority of (113) sudden infant deaths (2003-2007) occurred between 2-4 months of age. - Modifiable risk factors were present in many of the infants' lives (i.e. adult smoking). - Cluttered sleep surfaces were present in the majority of cases. - 50% were placed to sleep on an adult mattress. - 45% of the infants were bed sharing at the time of death. - Less than half of the infants were placed to sleep on their back. - 18/113 did not have a safe sleep surface available to them.

-St. Louis Safe Sleep Task Force reported that between 2002-2004, 93% of the 99 sudden unexpected infant deaths in that region were related to unsafe sleeping environments.

-The City of Milwaukee Health Department reported that in 2007, its infant mortality rate was 9.8 per 1000, a rating of 7th worst in the top 53 largest U. S. cities.
-About 10-15% of Milwaukee's infant deaths are attributable to a combination of Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Death in Infancy (SUDI) and unsafe sleep.
-Of these deaths, the majority died in an unsafe sleep environment.
+- 1. British Columbia Coroners Service, Child Death Review Unit, reported these findings in 2009: - The majority of (113) sudden infant deaths (2003 2007) occurred between two four months of age. - Modifiable risk factors were present in many of the infants' lives (i.e. adult smoking). - Cluttered sleep surfaces were present in the majority of cases. - 50 per cent were placed to sleep on an adult mattress. - 45 per cent of the infants were bed sharing at the time of death. - Less than half of the infants were placed to sleep on their backs. - 18/113 did not have a safe sleep surface available to them. - 2.
+St. Louis Safe Sleep Task Force reported that between 2002 2004, 93 per cent of the 99 sudden infant deaths in that region were related to unsafe sleeping environments. - 3.
+The City of Milwaukee Health Department reported that in 2007, its infant mortality rate was 9.8 per 1000, a rating of 7th worst in the top 53 largest U.S. cities.
+About 10 15% of Milwaukee's infant deaths are attributable to a combination of Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Death in Infancy (SUDI) and unsafe sleep.
+Of these deaths, the majority died in an unsafe sleep environment. - 4.
 Oklahoma Child Death Review Board reported 105 unsafe sleeping related deaths in 2007.
-It recommends safe sleep education for parents in hospital prior to discharge and upon well-baby visits, crib distribution for low-income families, and safe sleep policies for hospitals.

-The Michigan Child Death Review Team reported 125 bed sharing sleep related deaths in 2005-2006 and recommended state-wide consistent safe sleep messages for parents.

-The Florida Child Abuse Death Review Committee (2008) reported that 48 infants between the ages of 0-6 months died in unsafe sleep related circumstances, including bed sharing and cluttered sleep surfaces (4 infants were left unattended for 11-16 hours).
+It recommends safe sleep education for parents in hospital prior to discharge and upon well-baby visits, crib distribution for low-income families, and safe sleep policies for hospitals. - 5.
+The Michigan Child Death Review Team reported 125 bed sharing sleep related deaths in 2005 2006 and recommended state-wide consistent safe sleep messages for parents. - 6.
+The Florida Child Abuse Death Review Committee (2008) reported that 48 infants between the ages of zero six months died in unsafe sleep related circumstances, including bed sharing and cluttered sleep surfaces (four infants were left unattended for 11 - 16 hours).

-New Zealand's Child and Youth Mortality Committee reported 150 known (some data was not available) SUDI cases involving bed sharing between 2003-2007; at least 130 were infants under four months of age.
+7. New Zealand's Child and Youth Mortality Committee reported 150 known (some data was not available) SUDI cases involving bed sharing between 2003 - 2007; at least 130 were infants under four months of age.
 Several recommendations focus on the delivery of clear, consistent messages and extensive awareness and education efforts for parents at various stages of their parenthood experience.